fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.10:

-> In this exercise, submit the entire express application with the Dockerfile AND docker-compose.yml.

 The project already has [https://www.npmjs.com/package/redis](https://www.npmjs.com/package/redis) installed and two functions "promisified" - getAsync and setAsync.

 - setAsync function takes in key and value, using the key to store the value.